ai4os/ai4-papi/README.md

 ```
 For this you will need to ask the administrator of the cluster for the proper certificates.

+PAPI also requires an [RCLONE](https://rclone.org/) installation, to be able to connect with storages.

 Once you are done you can proceed to install the module:
 ```bash
 pip install git+https://github.com/ai4eosc/ai4-papi.git